DeBakey High School for Health Professions: Health science

 Students ultimately interact and are able to learn first-hand from physicians, surgeons and other professionals who work at various institutions of the Texas Medical Center.
 They frequently witness live surgery there and attend seminars, making the learning experience unlike courses offered at other public schools in Houston.
+During either their sophomore or junior year, students are required to complete a CPR certification, which can be obtained in class or outside school.

+Students are also offered health science related electives, including medical Spanish, history of medicine, pharmacy, and medical microbiology.

 Sports

 Although DeBakey does not have its own sports teams, the school has some athletic clubs such as Basketball Club or Volleyball Club, which compete with other local high schools.
 For example, the basketball club at DeBakey High School often competes against HAIS.
 Despite the lack of sports, many students thrive by practicing outside of school.
 Lynnsey Nguyen, a student who graduated from DeBakey in 2015, was recruited for the University of St. Thomas volleyball team.